-We have listed down some of the causes of this problem after reviewing the user’s feedback and technical authorities in detail.
-This problem may arise due to any of the following reasons:
+We have compiled a list of potential causes for this problem after thoroughly reviewing user feedback and consulting with technical experts.
+The problem may stem from any of the following issues:

-- Inappropriate Password Change: The main reason behind this problem is the corrupt cached password.
-It can happen due to a number of reasons, among which the primary being when the user changes his/her Microsoft Teams Account password while he/she had his/her account logged in the MS Teams desktop client.
+- Inappropriate Password Change: A common cause of this issue is corruption in the cached password.
+This often occurs when a user changes their Microsoft Teams Account password while still logged in to the MS Teams desktop client.

-- Azure Active Directory (AAD): The error may also arise when your organization is not complying with the Azure Active Directory (AAD) configuration policies.
-These policies are adopted to enhance both security and privacy.
+- Azure Active Directory (AAD) Compliance: The error may also occur if your organization’s configuration does not align with Azure Active Directory (AAD) policies.
+These policies help enhance security and privacy.

-- Windows Credentials Clash: Most users are not aware of the fact that Microsoft’s database is different for both Windows Account and Office 365 Account.
-Users may be using the wrong credentials i.e. Windows credentials for O365 applications, ultimately causing this problem.
+- Windows Credentials Clash: Many users are unaware that Microsoft maintains separate databases for its Windows Account and Office 365 Account.
+Using the incorrect credentials for O365 applications can result in this loading problem.

 Solution 1: Delete MS Teams Credentials Files

-As discussed in the causes, this problem may arise if you have changed your Microsoft O365 Account password recently and your old password is still stored under the Windows Credentials storage file.
-Users were able to fix this problem by deleting the default Windows Credentials file.
-Follow the steps given below:
+As mentioned in the causes, the issue can arise if there is a discrepancy between your recently changed Microsoft O365 Account password and the cached credentials.
+Users have resolved this problem by deleting the default Windows Credentials file.

-- Select Windows Credentials and delete msteams_adalsso/adal_context_0 and msteams_adalsso/adal_context_1 files as these files hold login credentials for MS Teams desktop application.
+- Select Windows Credentials and delete the msteams_adalsso/adal_context_0 and msteams_adalsso/adal_context_1 files as these contain the login credentials for the MS Teams desktop application.

 Solution 2: Run MS Teams Application in Compatibility Mode

-Many users have reported that running the MS Teams application in compatibility mode for Windows 7 solved their problem.
-The reasons would be incompatibility factors between MS Teams desktop client version and Windows 10 build version.
-Running the application in compatibility mode will resolve these conflicts.
-Please follow the steps given below:
+Several users have found that running the MS Teams application in compatibility mode for Windows 7 resolves their issue.
+This may be due to incompatibility between the MS Teams desktop client version and the Windows 10/11 build version.
+Executing the application in compatibility mode can alleviate these conflicts.
+Follow these steps to do so:

-- Switch to Compatibility tab, check the box next to Run this program in compatibility mode for and select Windows 7 from the list of the available operating systems.
-Now click Apply and OK.
-Your MS Teams application will now run on Windows 10 as it is running on Windows 7.
+- Go to the Compatibility tab, tick the box beside Run this program in compatibility mode for, and select Windows 7 from the dropdown list of available operating systems.
+Then click Apply and OK.
+Now, your MS Teams application will operate on Windows 10/11 as though it were running on Windows 7.

 Solution 3: Clean Reinstall MS Teams

-If any of the above solutions didn’t fix your problem then there is a strong possibility that some of the MS Teams system files are corrupted.
-The easy fix would be to completely uninstall MS Teams and reinstall the latest fresh copy.
-Follow the steps given below to do so:
+If the above solutions have not resolved your issue, there is a strong possibility that some of the MS Teams system files are corrupted.
+A complete uninstallation of MS Teams followed by a fresh reinstallation of the latest version is a straightforward remedy.

-- Close MS Teams by right-clicking the MS Teams icon in the taskbar and select Quit.
-This will end all the background ongoing processes related to MS Teams.
+- Close MS Teams by right-clicking the MS Teams icon in the taskbar and selecting Quit.
+This action terminates all background processes related to MS Teams.

-- Right-click on Start and select Control Panel to open it.
+- Right-click the Start button and select Control Panel to open it.

-- Select Uninstall a program under the Programs section.
-This will take you to the list of all installed programs on your PC.
+- Choose Uninstall a program under the Programs section.
+This will display a list of all programs installed on your PC.

-- Open Microsoft folder, right-click on Teams folder and select Delete.
+- Open the Microsoft folder, right-click the Teams folder, and choose Delete.

-- Repeat step 6.
-Now you have finally uninstalled Microsoft Teams completely from your computer.
+- Repeat step 6 to ensure you have completely uninstalled Microsoft Teams from your computer.

-- Download a fresh updated copy of Microsoft Teams desktop setup from the Official Microsoft Teams Download Webpage and then install it.
-This should finally fix your problem.
+- Download the most current version of the Microsoft Teams desktop setup from the Official Microsoft Teams Download Page and install it.
+This should ultimately resolve your issue.